Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 Information on TrackMate and TrackMate parameters is found in the [TrackMate manual](https://imagej.net/media/plugins/trackmate/trackmate-manual.pdf).

-The processing time is constrained, by two parameters:
+TrackMate processing time is constrained, by two parameters, that you can set in the Paint Configuration file :

 - The maximum number of spots in an image.
 Experience has shown that when the number of spots in an image exceeds roughly 2,000,000, the tracking takes a long time and rarely delivers meaningful results.
 Setting a higher value for the **Threshold** (in the Experiment Info file) for that recording may be required
 - The maximum number of seconds per image provides a hard cut-off on calculation time.